CathodeRayfish/KL_study_program_002/README.md

 This is a simple x86 real mode program that is designed for Kalaallisut study but (once I get a meaningful description of how to create question disks for it) it can really be used for any type of question-based study.

-Please see the included ProgramUserGuide.odt for instruction on how to get started using this program
+If you just want to use the program then download the latest from the releases section.
+Please see the included ProgramUserGuide.odt for instruction on how to get started using this program.

 In the future I will also create instructions of how one can make their own disk files with custom questions.